-- We provide the audit firm with a draft report of our findings.
+- We provide the audit firm with a draft report of our key findings of both the systems, policies and procedures of the audit firms, and the individual audit files.
 The firm has the opportunity to comment and provide us with further evidence about how they complied with the Auditing and Assurance Standards. - Following the audit firm's comments, we prepare a final draft quality review report which is provided to our Audit Oversight Committee (AOC).
 The AOC gives an independent review of the consistency and fairness of all quality review reports.
-It is made up of a diverse group of professionals, including ex-auditors, partners, company directors, and others with relevant experience. - We provide the audit firm with a final report which contains our findings and recommendations for remediation. - We require audit firms to provide details of how they will mitigate the key findings identified in the final report.
-We may give further directions to the audit firm if its response is insufficient.
+It is made up of a diverse group of professionals, including ex-auditors, partners, company directors, and others with relevant experience. - We provide the audit firm with a final report which contains our findings and recommendations for remediation.

+We require audit firms to provide details of how they will mitigate the key findings of the final report.
+We may ask the audit firm to clarify if its response is insufficient.